jamesmh/coravel/DocsV2/docs/Installation/README.md

 Alternatively, you may install Coravel using the [Coravel CLI](/Cli/).

-Coravel CLI is a dotnet core tool that you can use as a global executable (similar to `npm` or `dotnet` etc.) that gives you easy installs, scaffolding abilities, etc.
+Coravel CLI is a dotnet core tool that you can use as a global executable (similar to `npm` or `dotnet`) that gives you easy installs, scaffolding abilities, etc.

-Install the tool:
+To install the CLI:

 ```
 dotnet tool install --global coravel-cli
 ```

-Then install coravel into the current project:
+To install Coravel into an existing project with the CLI:

 ```
 coravel install